advocations/skype/Skype/AppSDK/GettingStarted.md

 1. **Add embedded binary**: In XCode, select the project node and open the project properties pane.
 Add SkypeForBusiness.framework as an "Embedded Binary" (not a "Linked Framework").

+  > [!NOTE]
-  > Note: The SDK comes with a binary for use on physical devices (recommended) and a binary for running the iOS simulator (limited because audio and video function won't work correctly).
+  The SDK comes with a binary for use on physical devices (recommended) and a binary for running the iOS simulator (limited because audio and video function won't work correctly).
 The binaries have the same name but are in separate folders.
 To run your app on a **device**, navigate to the location where you downloaded the App SDK and select the _SkypeForBusiness.framework_ file in the _AppSDKiOS_ folder.
 To run your app in a **simulator**,  selec the _SkypeForBusiness.framework_ file in the _AppSDKiOSSimulator_ folder.

 2. **Add the Conversation Helper** into your project (optional): The SDK comes with an optional "conversation helper" class that can be used to  integrate Skype Audio/Video chat feature into your application.
 These helper classes simplify interaction with the core APIs in mainline scenarios.
 To use these, add SfBConversationHelper.h/SfBConversationHelper.m files from the _Helpers_ folder in your SDK download into your app's source code.
+ > [!NOTE]
- > Note: To add text chat feature in your application, you can refer _ChatHandler_ helper class in our [iOS sample apps](https://github.com/OfficeDev/skype-ios-app-sdk-samples). _ChantHandler_ class works similar to _conversation helper _ class and can be used to facilitate text chat integration.
+  To add text chat feature in your application, you can refer _ChatHandler_ helper class in our [iOS sample apps](https://github.com/OfficeDev/skype-ios-app-sdk-samples). _ChantHandler_ class works similar to _conversation helper _ class and can be used to facilitate text chat integration.
 3. Make sure _Enable Bitcode_ option is set to NO in your iOS project .
 In the Project Navigator, select your project, go to the Editor pane, select Project -> Build Settings -> select All tab -> Build Options -> Enable Bitcode = NO